 Through restoring his memories, what he has to say forms the basis of a twist that somehow overshadows all of the other ones leading up to this moment.
 What Prophetbot told Niko was a gross oversimplification of the world’s nature.
 The world of OneShot is already long gone; the universe you perceive is a simulation known as the World Machine.
 In the face of the Old World’s entropy, it was created with the purpose of providing its citizens a perfect recreation of the universe in its prime.
 Unfortunately, the collapse of the Old World resulted in the simulation’s code being lost in the ether, doomed to float around in nonexistence for the rest of eternity – or so everyone thought.
 By sheer coincidence, you happened to find the code and reactivate the simulation by launching what you thought was an ordinary computer game.
-This means you aren’t really the god of this universe; the World Machine merely runs on your computer, giving off the impression to NPCs that you’re omnipotent when, as the many times you dealt with the Entity proved, was never really the case at all.
+This means you aren’t really the god of this universe; the World Machine merely runs on your computer.
+You only seem omnipotent to NPCs, but as the many times you have dealt with the Entity proves, your control over the world is quite limited.

 The Entity doesn’t react well to this either, for Niko becoming upset causes it to break down.